EXE88/Local-App-Sotre/README.md

 for uploading files go to this url --> http://IP:PORT/upload

-for changeling admin password just edit .env file
+for changeing admin password just edit .env file